Sony A6400 vs RX10 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A6400 and Sony Cyber-shot DSC-RX10 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6400 and RX10 II can be found, respectively, in the Sony A6400 Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Is the Sony A6400 better than the Sony RX10 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.